Estimated reading time: 9 minutes

-A professional resignation letter also known as an exit letter can be intimidating if you haven’t had to create one in the past.
+A professional resignation letter, or an exit letter, can be intimidating if you haven’t had to create one.

-Both Mrs. CBB and I have written a simple resignation letter to our employer years ago when we left our careers.
+Mrs. CBB and I wrote a simple resignation letter to our employer years ago when we left our careers.

 The art of writing a good resignation letter is part of the transition you will make and lasting impressions.